mjunyentb/personal-webpage/content/home/experience.md

     location: Barcelona, Spain
     date_start: '2016-07-01'
     date_end: '2016-07-31'
-    description: >-
+    description: |2-

-      One-month internship where I worked on the adaptation of a learning-by-demonstration algorithm for a 7 DoF robot arm, testing it on simulation.
-It was implemented in Python, using ROS and Gazebo.
+        * Adaptating a learning-by-demonstration algorithm for a 7 DoF robot arm.
+        * Implemented in Python and ROS.
+        * Tested on simulation using Gazebo.

   - title: Project Engineer
     company: Center of Expertise in Computer Vision - NHL University of Applied Sciences